It’s time for yet another mortgage match-up, so without further ado, here’s a biggie: “Renting vs. buying a home.” Or a townhouse for that matter…

 First and foremost, there is no universal yes or no answer to this question seeing that real estate is constantly in flux and extremely local.

 But nothing is ever that easy, is it?
+And prices are just one piece of the pie.
 With homeownership comes responsibility, while renting may be relatively carefree.

 Rent vs. Buy Ratio